- Victorian manor estate dating back to 1500s

 With parts of the original dwelling dating back to 1581, the whole property is rich in Guernsey’s vernacular architecture while having been extended, re-modelled and refurbished over succeeding centuries.
 The most recent substantial works were conducted in 1961 and resulted in the accommodation layout that exists today.

-The principal house is Georgian in style, spans three storeys and benefits from well-proportioned rooms, with good natural light levels in the reception areas and main bedrooms.
+The principal house is Victorian in style, spans three storeys and benefits from well-proportioned rooms, with good natural light levels in the reception areas and main bedrooms.
 The extensive floor plan includes up to 10 bedrooms and 7 bathrooms with these being spread between the main family residence and adjoining ancillary accommodation in the form of a wing and an attached cottage, which would be ideally suited for integrated guest or staff quarters.
 Much of the interior retains original detailing with numerous granite features and flagged flooring, contributing to the overall feeling of character and charm.

 Situated in the lower part of the Talbot valley, the grounds span approximately 15 acres with the buildings occupying a slight ridge with the land falling away on both sides to two small streams that flow by on either side.
 The main approach to the property is down a long driveway, flanked by mature oaks, that eventually culminates in a stone archway opening though to an open fronted courtyard with a south facing outlook.

 The gardens and grounds are one of the most notable features of this historic property.
 With outbuildings, walled gardens and terracing, the outlying land includes paddocks, wetland and mature woodland.
 From the rear of the house, there are elevated views over the property’s own land across the valley floor and up to the tree line the other side while, within the immediate vicinity, there are many secluded areas to enjoy the rural surroundings.